Pleasure ground: Form

-The pleasure ground was an ornately designed garden area.
+The German pleasureground was an ornately designed garden area.
 It consisted of an ornamental lawn at several levels immediately next to the house.
 This lawn required a lot of maintenance, because the aim was to make the lawn appear like a "velvet carpet".
 The ornamentation included native and exotic plants that were laid out as flower carpets in various, mostly geometric, shapes and, according to Repton's advice, placed tastefully in the lawn, with round or oval flower baskets hanging mostly near the paths, as well as special individual shrubs and trees, statues, water features, small ponds or garden buildings.
 A fence separating the pleasure ground from the rest of the park area was intended, on the one hand, to make the separation between the idealized nature of the English landscape garden and the artistic design of the ornamental garden visible.
 On the other hand, the enclosure was made for pragmatic reasons, in order to keep grazing cattle or wild animals away from the ornamental garden.
 Around the outside of the pleasure ground, and sometimes partly through it, a winding system of paths – belt walks – led through an area formed by gentle hillocks with groups of shrubs and trees to various viewing points.
 These could be experienced at places along the walks and offer views of buildings and the surrounding landscape, which is set out as a backdrop.